Most Businesses Don’t Have a Sales Problem - They Have a Post-Sale Execution Problem

 Good intentions don't fix slow service.

-• They don’t compensate for poor parts availability.
+• They don’t compensate for poor availability or slow fulfilment.

-• They don’t rebuild trust after a failed repair or missed deadline.
+• They don’t rebuild trust after a failed delivery, missed deadline, or unresolved issue.

 And they certainly don’t protect you from competitors who execute better.